celsowhite/modal/readme.md

     modalElement: '.modal', // The modal element.
     modalTriggerElement: '.modal-trigger', // The element that will trigger a modal to open.
     modalCloseElement: '.modal-close', // The element that will trigger a modal to close.
 Must be a child of the modal element.
     modalContentElement: '.modal__content', // The content element that will be populated when the modal is opened.
-Must be a child of the modal element.
     modalContents: '.modal-content-to-show', // The modal contents that will appear when a specific trigger is clicked.
 Must be a child of the modal trigger element.
     modalOpenClass: 'modal--is-open' // Class that is toggled on the modal element when the modal is open/closed.
 })